-READ: Impeachment Witness Fiona Hill's Opening Statement For Thursday's Hearing
+READ: Fiona Hill, David Holmes Opening Statements For Thursday's Impeachment Hearing

 Over the past three days, lawmakers have spent hours questioning a total of nine U.S. officials (including Hill and Holmes).

-No additional hearings have yet to be announced by the Intelligence Committee.
+No additional hearings have been announced by the Intelligence Committee.

 Fiona Hill